Free sheet music for non-commercial devotional use by individuals and churches.

 My primary Biblical resource has been the NIV.
 I have also used the King James, Modern King James, ASB, RSV, Young's Literal Translation, and the Darby translations for additional expression/clarification purposes.

 The project is an evolving one.
-I add new and revised music on an annual basis.
+I add new and revised music periodically.
 See my Supplements page.

 Copyright Stephen J. Pearson